People with diabetes may experience mood swings due to blood sugar levels, stress, or a mental health condition.

 High blood glucose levels may make you feel:

 It’s important to keep your blood glucose as stable as possible.
-If you take insulin or a sulfonylurea, keep a fast-acting source of carbohydrate with you at all times.
+If you take insulin or a sulfonylurea, keep a fast-acting source of carbohydrates with you at all times.
 This way, if you have low blood glucose, you can bring it back up quickly.

 If you experience big fluctuations throughout the day, talk with your doctor about a potential change to your treatment regimen.